Azure/azure-quickstart-templates/deis/README.md

 		cd ~/.ssh
 		ssh-keygen (press [Enter]s to use default file names and empty passcode)

+	>Note: You can also reuse you existing SSH key.

 3. Add id_rsa.pub to GitHub (using Settings->SSH Keys section on your GitHub account).

 4. Register a new user